loathers/garbage-collector/README.md

 ### `yachtzeechain` flag

 _EXPERIMENTAL_ Garbo will attempt to chain the Yachtzee!
 NC after all the free fights are completed, just before it attempts embezzlers.
 This command cannot be run in conjuction with the `nodiet` flag.
 Refer to `help` for more info on the requirements needed to run this.

+### `quick` flag

+_EXPERIMENTAL_ Garbo will sacrifice some optimal behaviors to run quicker.
+Estimated and actual profits may be less accurate in this mode.

+- Many non-critical mall searches will instead check historical price with a max age of 1 week.
+- `maximizerCombinationLimit` will be set to 100000.
+- [Brimstone equipment](https://kol.coldfront.net/thekolwiki/index.php/Blasphemous_Bedizenment) will be ignored by the maximizer to reduce possible combinations.

 ### Turncount